New Thinking. The Old-Fashioned Way.

 Our biomedical sciences and engineering programs are designed specifically to bridge the graduate and undergraduate world in ways that catalyze groundbreaking theory and application.
 So roll up your sleeves and bring your dreams.
 Progress is yours for the making.

-Jointly administered by the Chemistry and Biology departments, this interdisciplinary degree will enable students to develop a conceptual understanding of and build practical skills to address increasingly complex biological, biochemical and biomedical challenges.
+Jointly administered by the Chemistry and Biology departments, this interdisciplinary degree enables students to develop a conceptual understanding of and build practical skills to address increasingly complex biological, biochemical and biomedical challenges.
 Students preparing for research or pre-health careers will develop greater insight into the experimental approaches and results that lead to the current understanding of biomolecular function.
-Abundant undergraduate research opportunities will be available for students in WFU labs and those of several medical school departments already in the Innovation Quarter.
+Abundant undergraduate research opportunities are available for students in WFU labs and those of several medical school departments already in the Innovation Quarter.